MoayadAlkhatib/RecruitmentApplication/README.md

 # Recruitment Application
 A recruitment application for an amusement park.

+# Project Explained
+The recruiting application is made for an amusement park where applicants are able to apply for a position at the said company.
+It also enables the recruiters to recieve the applications to then make the decision wheteher or not the applicant  will proceed on the application process.

+# Tools
+###### The application uses:
+###### Express.js for back-end.
-The application uses Express.js for back-end, Mysql for the database, MVC  structure for front-end and jest for testing.
+###### Mysql for the database.
+###### MVC structure for front-end and jest for testing.
+###### The application is also deployed on AWS Cloud platform.

+# Architecture
+The group have chosen to implement Version 2, i.e chosen Client-Side Rendering with a Monolithic Architecture.
+More information regarding our decision can be find [here](https://github.com/MoayadAlkhatib/RecruitmentApplication/wiki/Decision-Log)

+Our application currently implemets the following use cases:
+#### Use case 5.1: User can create an account.
+#### Use case 5.2: User can login.
+#### Use case 5.3: An authenticated user can apply for a job.

 # Get started
 ### 1. Download or Clone this repo: